What Is a Stairway or Stairwell Accident?

 Most of the time when you fall down the stairs, the result is you get badly hurt.
 Serious injuries can require you going to the hospital and needing surgery.
 Or maybe even a loved one dying.

-“Stairs are a common source of injury among individuals of all ages and the frequency and rate of stair-related injuries are increasing,” says researchers in the American Journal of Emergency Medicine (AJEM).
+“Stairs are a common source of injury among individuals of all ages and the frequency and rate of stair-related injuries are increasing,” say researchers.
 (2)

 Causes of Stairway Accidents